From steak salad to prawn cocktail, from Tarka dhal to chicken miso soup, we’ve got plenty of lunches under 200 calories to choose from.

 Our collection of 200 calories lunches cater to a variety of different dietary requirements including a vegetarian, dairy-free, and vegan diet.

 The video above is one of our favourite recipes in this collection; savoury spinach pancakes with avocado and cheese.
 These delicious, vibrant green pancakes are topped with grated Parmesan cheese, fresh chives, and creamy avocado.
-Each pancake is just 186 calories, making them a light and healthy option.
+Each pancake is just 186 calories, making them one of our lightest low calorie meals.

 Lunch under 200 calories: Low calorie lunch ideas